oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

 # Installing packages & building code.
+## Pre-requisits
+The packages requires:
+1. Java
+2. Maven
+3. A C and C++ compiler.

+## Installation procedure
 To install packages run the script `install_packages.sh` from the source code root folder.

 To build the code run the script `./build.sh`.